dnsflnv/npng-site/README.md

+---
+layout: home
+title: No Pain, No Gain
+subtitle:
+---
 Fitness / bodybuilding / powerlifting diary.

 No registration.
 No personal data needed.
 No tracking and telemetry.
 No remote backend.
 Simple interface.
 Free.